tikv/rfcs/text/0076-rawkv-batch-export.md

 We will add some new configration items:

 1. `HADOOP_HOME`: let TiKV know how to find the hdfs shell command.
+TiKV will use the executable `$HADOOP_HOME/bin/hdfs`.
 2. `HADOOP_LINUX_USER`: TiKV will run the hdfs shell command under this linux user.
 TiKV will use the current linux user if not provided.

 The configration can be passed by